moov-io/paygate/README.md

 - `MYSQL_PASSWORD`: Password of user account for authentication.
 - `MYSQL_USER`: Username used for authentication,

+Refer to the mysql driver documentation for [connection parameters](https://github.com/go-sql-driver/mysql#dsn-data-source-name).

 ##### SQLite

 - `SQLITE_DB_PATH`: Local filepath location for the paygate SQLite database.

+Refer to the sqlite driver documentation for [connection parameters](https://github.com/mattn/go-sqlite3#connection-string).

 ## Getting Help